ayiezac78/ayie/src/pages/insights/coffee-and-code-my-portfolio.md

 ## What I Learned Along the Way

 This project taught me more than just technical skills.
 I learned how important it is to design with intention, to keep things simple, and to let personality shine through the work.
-My portfolio isn’t just a site—it’s a reflection of my growth, and it will keep evolving as I do.
+My portfolio isn't just a site—it's a reflection of my growth, and it will keep evolving as I do.